arassec/igor/documentation/docs/developer/component.md

 For all other methods of a connector, a proxy will be generated which uses default values.

 ::: warning
-Only idempotent operations should be annotated with this annoatation.
+Only idempotent operations should be annotated with this annotation.
 :::

 An example use of this annotation might look like this: